paulhhallam/Chef-Test/README.md

 ===============
 A simple set of recipes to perform the following:

-1) Install nginx on a web server
+1) Install nginx on a web server.

 2) Install GOALANG on two other servers.